Skip to Content

 A view inside the Hanning Store from behind.

-4 Wheeler Excursion: While the majority of ATV tours in Las Vegas ban kids, one allows those that are 6 years old and up to participate.
-All Above Las Vegas ATV Tours offers both 90cc and 125cc ATV options which are more manageable for kids.
+4 Wheeler Excursion: While the majority of ATV tours in Las Vegas ban youngsters, All Above Las Vegas ATV Tours allows those who are 6 years old and up to participate.
+Uniquely, they offer both 90cc and 125cc ATV options which are more manageable.

 Flightlinez Canon Zipline: Located about a half-hour from resorts on the Strip, this outdoor attraction dwarfs zipline options available in Vegas.
 Flightlinez sends riders flying at speeds of nearly 60 MPH over a distance of 8,000 feet.
 The scenery is pretty spectacular as well with views of Bootleg Canyon, Lake Mead, and the broader desert landscape.
-Note that you must weigh between 75 and 250 lbs. to participate, but this attraction could be the perfect activity for kids near Vegas.
+Note that you must weigh between 75 and 250 lbs. to participate.

 Gene Woods Racing Experience: Test your go-kart skills going head to head on a half-mile outdoor track with the Las Vegas Strip in the background.